WaterHyacinthInNANHU/PixivDownloader/README.md

 ```

 - Download a [web driver](https://sites.google.com/a/chromium.org/chromedriver/downloads) according to your chrome version ([how can I get the version of my chrome browser?](https://www.businessinsider.com/what-version-of-google-chrome-do-i-have?r=DE&IR=T)) and replace the driver in ```src/driver/```  with your own.
+- Log in [pixiv](www.pixiv.net) using your chrome browser with your own account for once.

 ## Usage